cwurm/jaspersoft-vjsdashboard/README.md

 2. Create two folders in `<js-install>/apache-tomcat/webapps`: `vjsdashboard` and `dashboardsaver`.
 3. Copy the contents of `client/` into `vjsdashboard`.
 4. Copy the contents of `server/` into `dashboardsaver`.
-5. Adjust the two configuration files if necessary:
+5. **Take a look at the two configuration files, and adjust the values if necessary:**
     - For the client: `vjsdashboard/scripts/config.js`
     - For the server: `dashboardsaver/WEB-INF/web.xml`
 6. Restart JasperReports Server